noir-lang/noir/docs/docs/aztec/protocol/public-functions-vm-architectures.md

 In this context, the Composer already posesses $T_Q$.

-Consider the execution of an ACIR++ opcode stream.
+Consider the execution of an ACIR opcode stream.
 If the opcode makes a standard library call, the stdlib function is executed as normal, but the Composer will do the following when a constraint is added:

 - Current program counter value added into $PC$
 - Composer validates the selector values are present in $T_Q$ and looks up the instruction value